-7. EXEMPT PARTIES-IN-INTEREST TRANSACTIONS
+6. EXEMPT PARTIES-IN-INTEREST TRANSACTIONS

 The Board is comprised of executive officers of participating employers in the Plan and as such are participants in the Plan.
-Pentegra Services Inc. ("PSI"), a participating employer in the Plan, entered into a five year service agreement effective May 1, 2007 whereby PSI provides administrative services to the Plan.
+Pentegra Services Inc. ("PSI"), a participating employer in the Plan, entered into a five-year service agreement effective May 1, 2007 whereby PSI provides administrative services to the Plan.
 This agreement outlines the fees that PSI charges the Plan and as such the Plan and PSI are related parties.
 The agreement has remained in effect pursuant to automatic one-year renewals.
 PSI and the Plan entered into a new five-year service agreement effective as of December 1, 2012.
-For the year ended December 31, 2014, the Plan incurred \$9,521 in administrative expenses charged by PSI.
-Pentegra Trust Company, a wholly-owned subsidiary of PSI is the sub-advisor to Sunrise Retirement Funds ("Sunrise Funds") sponsored by TD Ameritrade Trust Company and the Pentegra Advantage Asset Allocation Strategies ("PAAAS") sponsored by RTC.
-In 2014, the PAAAS series replaced the Sunrise Funds on the MEDC Option II investment menu.
-Total party-in-interest investments were \$30,549 and \$15,873 as of December 31, 2014 and 2013, respectively.
-Total earned net investment income on party-in-interest investments was \$1,363 or 1.083% of Plan net investment income for the year ended December 31, 2014.
+For the year ended December 31, 2016, the Plan incurred \$10,058 in administrative expenses charged by PSI.
+Pentegra Trust Company, a wholly-owned subsidiary of PSI is the sub-advisor to the Pentegra Advantage Asset Allocation Strategies ("PAAAS") sponsored by RTC.
+Total party-in-interest investments were \$31,567 and \$31,303 as of December 31, 2016 and 2015, respectively.
+Total net change in appreciation in fair value of investments on partyin-interest investments was \$2,218 or 1.45% of the Plan's net change in appreciation in fair value of investments and asset based fees on party-in-interest investments was \$145 or 1.83% of the Plan's asset based fees on investments for the year ended December 31, 2016.

-8. PLAN TERMINATION
+7. PLAN TERMINATION